Tutorial: Deploy Python apps to Azure App Service on Linux from Visual Studio Code

 This article walks you through using Visual Studio Code to deploy a Python application to Azure App Service on Linux using the Azure App Service extension.

 If you encounter issues with any of the steps in this tutorial, we'd love to hear the details.
-Use the I ran into an issue link at the end of each article to submit feedback.
+Use the Having issues?
+Let us know. link at the end of each article to submit feedback.

 For a demonstration video, see Build WebApps with VS Code and Azure App Service (youtube.com) from virtual PyCon 2020.